alastairlundy/OSCompatibilityLib/README.md

     using OperatingSystem = PlatformKit.Extensions.OperatingSystem.OperatingSystemExtension;
 #endif
 ```

-## About

-PlatformKit.Extensions.OperatingSystem adds Windows, macOS, Linux, and FreeBSD detection methods to the System.OperatingSystem class via extension methods.

-This can be added to any .NET Standard 2.0 project.

 ## Compatibility
 The following tables indicate Operating Systems that have detection methods in this library.